ruliana/simannel/README.md

 -----------------

 * All classes are immutable
-* Simulated Anneling implements a simple retry strategy
+* Simulated Annealing implements a simple retry strategy
 * This implementation takes 700 iterations on average to find a solution